Why choose CDA Clinics?

 THC is a psychotropic Cannabinoid and the side effects include increased heart rate, dizziness, drowsiness, impaired short-term memory, dry mouth, nausea, anxiety, increased appetite and euphoria.

 This is not an inducement to use Medicinal Cannabis.
 Medical Cannabis doesn’t work for everyone, and it may not work for you.
 How Cannabis affects a person depends on many things, including their size, weight, age and health, dosage and tolerance, and the results can vary.
-Some people may experience side effects when taking Cannabinoid medication.
+Some people may experience side effects when taking Cannabinoid medication such as CBD oil or THC.
 The information provided by CDA Clinics is for educational and informational purposes only.
 For medical advice, please check with your doctor and request a referral.